Secrets of Bikini Bottom

 Underwater Adventures Announces Summer Exhibit Featuring Real Animals From the SpongeBob Squarepants Series.

-Underwater Adventures at the Mall of America, in partnership with Nickelodeon and MTV Networks, announce the plans to open a summer exhibit, SeaCrits of Bikini Bottom, May 23, 2003.
-The new exhibit will feature real animals from the SpongeBob Squarepants series set in a cartoon environment.
+In April 2003, Underwater Adventures at the Mall of America, in partnership with Nickelodeon and MTV Networks, announced the plans to open a summer exhibit, SeaCrits of Bikini Bottom, May 23, 2003.
+The new exhibit featured real animals from the SpongeBob Squarepants series set in a cartoon environment.

-The exhibit, SeaCrits of Bikini Bottom, will feature SpongeBob, Patrick, Squidward, Gary, Mr. Crabs, Mrs. Puff, Larry the Lobster, and other residents of Bikini Bottom's living counterparts.
-Children will be encouraged to get so close they can actually pet some of the animals like Patrick Seastar and Gary, the Pet Snail.
+The exhibit, SeaCrits of Bikini Bottom, featured SpongeBob, Patrick, Squidward, Gary, Mr. Crabs, Mrs. Puff, Larry the Lobster, and other residents of Bikini Bottom's living counterparts.
+Children were encouraged to get so close they can actually pet some of the animals like Patrick Seastar and Gary, the Pet Snail.

 "SpongeBob has opened the door to kids on what lives under the sea," explains Todd Peterson, CEO of Underwater Adventures.
 "We want to take that enthusiasm for the characters and show them what really lives down here and what animals these characters are based on."